Syron Vanes: Biography

 Syron Vanes having enjoyed a more than 30-year career with no plans to retire.

-By June 2014, Syron Vanes were very special guest for Jake E Lee's Red Dragon Cartel on his UK tour.
+By June 2014, Syron Vanes were very special guest for Jake E. Lee's Red Dragon Cartel on his UK tour.
 The concerts were at the O2 Academy Islington London and Rescue Rooms in Nottingham.
 In July 2014 they were opening for Sebastian Bach.

-In early 2016, the band released their sixth album entitled Chaos from a Distance which was received well by Swedish press.
+In early 2016, the band released their sixth album titled Chaos from a Distance, which was received well by Swedish press.